 For example - College Ave forgives the remaining balance of your loans if you become permanently disabled.

-4. Pay off other consumer debt - High-interest rate debt like credit card debt, should be considered to be paid off first, especially if it is higher than your student loan interest rate.
-This can free up cash that can be applied to student loan debt reduction.
+4. Pay off other consumer debt - High-interest rate debt like credit card debt should be considered to be paid off first, especially if it is higher than your student loan interest rate.
+It can free up cash that can be applied to student loan debt reduction.

 You may also be able to consider a personal loan to pay off your credit card debt.